Observation of many-body quantum phase transitions beyond the Kibble-Zurek mechanism

-Based on this form, we obtain the critical parameter $\nu z=1.1(2)$ by measuring the MI {dynamical} relaxation time and infer $\nu=1/2$ \& $z=2$ corresponding to the off-tip critical parameters with linear gap opening in the SF-MI phase diagram \cite{BHMFisher}.
-To show the quantum criticality, we rescale the horizontal axis of Fig.~\ref{F2}\textbf{b} at $V_c$, the different sets of $\gamma_{MI}-k$ data fall into one {universal curve (Fig.~\ref{F2}\textbf{e})} in the MI region.
-This shows the universality of the KZM if we only consider $\tau_{MI}$ under a slow ramp $k$.
+{where $\tau$ characterizes the time of relaxation.} Based on this form, we obtain the critical parameter $\nu z={1.0(2)}$ by measuring the MI {dynamical} relaxation time, and infer $\nu=1/2$ \& $z=2$ corresponding to the off-tip critical parameters with linear gap opening in the SF-MI phase diagram \cite{BHMFisher}.
+To show the quantum criticality, we rescale the horizontal axis of Fig.~\ref{F2}\textbf{b} at $V_c$ to be $V_{eff}= (V-V_c)k^{-{(1-0.50)}} + V_c$.
+The different sets of $\gamma_{inc}$ data fall into one {universal curve (Fig.~\ref{F2}\textbf{e})} in the MI region.
+This shows the universality of the KZM if we consider only $\tau_{MI}$ under a slow ramp $k$.
+However, GMFT cannot describe this relaxations (see SI-VII) due to strong interactions of deep MI \cite{QMC}.

-Besides a scaled relaxation time, the KZM also gives universally scaled defects distributions while crossing the phase transition.
+Besides a scaled relaxation time, the KZM also predicts universally scaled defect density introduced by crossing the phase transition.
 Here we use the excitation fraction $n_{ex}$ to characterize the defects, where it describes how many atoms are excited comparing to ground-state Mott insulators. $n_{ex}$ follows the form of \cite{KBMZorigin2005, 2012EDemler,PRL_miguel,NJP_miguel}:

-Here $d=3$ corresponds to the case of 3D optical lattices.
-We analyze the excitation fraction as the components of MI fractions deviated from its adiabatic value \cite{PRLMISF}: $n_{ex}(V,k)=\gamma_{MI}(V, adia)-\gamma_{MI}(V,k)$.
-For $V>V_c$, $n_{ex}(V,k)$ characterizes how many atoms are not in the ground state and retain the additional phase coherence due to the non-equilibrium dynamics.
+Here $d=3$ is the dimension of 3D optical lattices.
+We analyze the excitation fraction as the components of MI fractions deviated from its adiabatic value \cite{PRLMISF}: $n_{ex}(V,k)=\gamma_{inc}(V, adia)-\gamma_{inc}(V,k)$.
+For $V>V_c$, this definition quantifies the additional particle-hole pairs on top of the MI ground state with quantum fluctuations, which retains additional phase coherence due to the non-equilibrium dynamics {(see SI-VII for more analysis)}.
 In Fig.~\ref{F3}\textbf{a}, we plot $n_{ex}(V,k)$ and obtain a scaling-law $n_{ex}\propto k^{0.97(12)}$.
-(Fig.~\ref{F3}\textbf{a}).
-The definition of $n_{ex}(V,k)$ depends on how we choose each particular $V$, but the fitted-exponent's value is robust against the changing of $V$ (Fig.~\ref{F3}\textbf{b}).
-Based on Eq. \ref{nex}, we get $\nu z=0.48(9)$ where we infer $\nu =1/2$ \& $z=1$ corresponding to the on-tip critical {parameters} with square-root gap opening in the SF-MI phase diagram \cite{BHMFisher}.
-To further understand this and support our observations, we apply GMFT and find the remained superfluid due to the non-equilibrium dynamics has a scaling factor of 0.97(5), consistent with our experimental observation.
+The value of $n_{ex}(V,k)$ depends on the chosen trap depth $V$, but the value of fitted-exponent $\alpha$ is robust against different $V$ (Fig.~\ref{F3}\textbf{b}).
+The fitting on Eq. \ref{nex} shows $\nu z=0.48(9)$, where we infer $\nu =1/2$ \& $z=1$, corresponding to the on-tip critical {parameters} with square-root gap opening in the SF-MI phase diagram \cite{BHMFisher}.
+To better understand this result, we apply GMFT in {shallow MI region} and find the defect density due to the non-equilibrium dynamics has a scaling factor of 0.97(5), consistent with our observations (see SI-{VII}).